gbaydin/ml-iearth-mt2025/README.md

 # Machine Learning
-**AIMS CDT - Michaelmas Term 2024, Week 4**
+**Intelligent Earth CDT - Michaelmas Term 2024, Week 5**

-This repository contains material related to the practical sessions and assessment of the Machine Learning module within the [Autonomous Intelligent Machines and Systems (AIMS)](https://aims.robots.ox.ac.uk/) CDT taught course at the University of Oxford.
+This repository contains material related to the practical sessions and assessment of the Machine Learning module within the [UKRI AI Centre for Doctoral Training in AI for the Environment (Intelligent Earth)]([https://aims.robots.ox.ac.uk/](https://intelligent-earth.ox.ac.uk/home)) taught course at the University of Oxford.

-For more information please visit the [course web page](http://www.robots.ox.ac.uk/~gunes/teaching/ml-aims-mt2023.html).
+For more information please visit the [course web page](https://gbaydin.github.io/teaching/ml-iearth-mt2024.html).

 ## Practical sessions